Other auxiliary tags

 {% include "partial/footer.html" %}

-include can embed a split code snippet into the complete document.
-Used form is{% include "模板文件" %}.
+The `include` directive can embed a split code fragment into the complete document.
+The form is{% include "模板文件" %}.

 If the template that needs to be introduced does not exist, it will report an error.
 If we don't know whether the template that needs to be introduced exists, we need to add itif_existsjudge.